 The ITT population, which includes all patients randomized within each cohort, will be used as the population for assessment of the primary efficacy endpoint.
 Mixed-model repeated measures (MMRM) analyses will be used to analyze the Phase 2 and Phase 3 primary and key secondary efficacy endpoints.
 For the Phase 2 portion of the study, eGFR values for all scheduled visits collected through the Week 12 visit will contribute to the primary analysis.
+For the Phase 3 portion of the study, eGFR values for all scheduled visits collected through the Week 12 visit will contribute to the primary analysis.
 For the Phase 3 portion of the study, eGFR values for all scheduled visits collected through the Week 48 visit will contribute to the primary analysis.
 The dependent variable will be change from baseline in eGFR.
 The model will include change from baseline in eGFR as the dependent variable, protocol-scheduled nominal time point as a fixed effect, patient as a random effect, and the baseline eGFR and log-transformed baseline ACR as continuous covariates.
 Within-patient correlations will be modeled using an unstructured covariance structure.
 Time ordering is a repeated measure within patients.
 It is assumed that errors for different patients are independent with an unstructured covariance structure.
 The estimation method for the model will be restricted maximum likelihood (REML).

-For analysis of the Phase 3 primary endpoint at Week 48, missing data in the ITT population will be imputed using Jump to Reference (J2R) multiple imputation (Ratitch, 2013) based on available data collected from patients discontinuing from study treatment but continuing in the study.
-Appropriate sensitivity analyses will be performed.
-The primary analyses of efficacy using an unstructured covariance structure is expected to have approximately the same power as the analysis with compound symmetry used for study planning.
-The analysis of the Phase 3 key secondary endpoint will be based on available Week 52 data from the subset of patients who complete the 48-week treatment course.
+The Year 1 primary analyses of efficacy using an unstructured covariance structure is expected to have approximately the same power as the analysis with compound symmetry used for study planning.
+The analysis of the Phase 3 Year 1 key secondary endpoint will be based on available Week 52 data from the subset of patients who complete the 48-week treatment course.